fherb2/zarr_wildlife_recording_py/zarrwlr_project_concept.md

 Extending handling to image and video data is conceivable, but is not currently planned or in development.
 However, video data can already be used as a source if it contains audio data.

+### Machine learning use cases – Machine Data Analysis And Preparation Of Data For Machine Learning

+This project is for both:

+- Machine data analysis by using externel AI modules
+- Preparation of data for machine learning

+Since the module provides quick access to small sample areas, you can use machine learning for evaluation in a massively parallel manner.
+However, since you can also add any metadata, for example for labelling, you can use the database in exactly the same way to compile learning data for AI models.
+Thanks to its high performance, it is entirely possible to store this learning data dynamically during the AI learning process in reference form only for direct access by the learning algorithm.
+Without creating a physical copy.
+Also data augmentation on demand is quite possible.

 ## Overview of the package

 ### Audio Import